chakpongchung/Spherical-Harmonics-Expansion/README.txt

 www.gnu.org/software/gsl/

-So far I have no way to compile the GSL on Windows machine with Visual Studio.Please send email to chakpongchung@gmail.com should you encounter any trouble using the code.
+So far I have not find a way to compile the GSL on Windows machine with Visual Studio.Please send email to chakpongchung@gmail.com should you encounter any trouble using the code.